Every Brain Has a Beat: Supporting Neurodiverse Kids in the Classroom

 How do I avoid labeling?

 Use strength-based language.
 Creative thinker instead of distracted.
-Detail-focused instead of rigid.

 What about the rest of the class?

-Inclusive strategies benefit all learners.
-A quiet corner helps the anxious child and the overstimulated one.
+Inclusive strategies support everyone.
+A quiet corner helps the anxious child, the overstimulated child, and sometimes the exhausted teacher too.

 Where can I learn more?

-Local educational psychologists or parent support groups
+Local educational psychologists, occupational therapists, or parent support groups in your area

+Neurodiverse children are not problems to be solved.
+They are children navigating a world that often expects sameness.
 When we slow down, observe carefully, and adjust our expectations, classrooms become more humane places to learn.
 Not quieter.
 Not easier.
 But more responsive.

 This piece was also shared with my Medium readers.